Karate Champ: Versions and re-releases

 Karate Champ was converted to the Apple II and the Commodore 64 by Berkeley Softworks.
 Data East began publishing the home versions in the USA on October 12, 1985.
 The NES version was released in North America in December 1986.
 Like the home computer versions, the NES conversion was inspired by the Player vs. Player edition of the arcade game, this version was later released in Japan for the Disk System on July 22, 1988, but never made it to the cartridge-based Family Computer.
 Data East published this version of the game, both in North America and Japan.

-An emulation of the arcade version was released by Hamster for the PlayStation 2 as part of its Oretachi Geasen Zoku Sono lineup.
+An emulation of the arcade version was released by Hamster Corporation for the PlayStation 2 as part of its Oretachi Geasen Zoku Sono lineup.
 Only the original game was included (the Player vs. Player version being ignored from the compilation).
-The emulated version from Hamster was re-released in 2015 for the PlayStation 4 on the Arcade Archives compilation which, unlike Oretachi Geasen Zoku Sono, was officially distributed outside of Japan.
+After G-Mode acquired the rights to the game from the remnants of Data East, Hamster Corporation also released the game as part of their Arcade Archives series for the PlayStation 4 in 2014 and Nintendo Switch in 2019.

-In 2010, it was released on the iPhone platform by developer Revolutionary Concepts.
+In 2010, it was released on iOS by developer Revolutionary Concepts.
 Although visually identical to the 1984 arcade edition of Karate Champ — Player vs Player, the iPhone version is actually a remake rather than an emulation, as it includes new features such as a difficulty mode as well as the ability for players to compete through a gaming network via Bluetooth or Wi-Fi.
 The game was also released for the iPad under the title Karate Champ XL, again developed by Revolutionary Concepts.
 Karate Champ XL is basically the same game as the iPhone's Karate Champ, but with additional attributes over its phone counterpart such as a split-screen option.

 The arcade version and the NES version were released in 2018 by Dreamgear LLC under its "My Arcade" brand.
 The arcade version of Karate Champ is part of a compilation released in the shape of a mini arcade cabinet featuring 34 Data East games.
 The NES version was released both as a standalone mini arcade cabinet and in a handheld device that includes 300 built-in games.
 In the case of the NES version, the referee's digital voice was removed and the music tracks were replaced.
 The arcade version is unedited.
 Since My Arcade's releases are single-player only, the two-player mode was removed from the NES version, and the Karate Champ — Player vs Player edition was not included in the compilation of 34 arcade games.

-The NES version returned as part of the "Data East Collection 1" set for the Evercade handheld console.
-Except for the removal of the Nintendo license on the game's titlescreen, the re-release is identical to the 1986 original with all soundtracks and digital voice intact as well as the two-player mode.
+The NES version was re-released as part of the "Data East Collection 1" set for the Evercade handheld console.